Aje Aware | People

 Tier 1 - Final Stage Manufacturing and Assembly

-Tier 2 - Fabric Manufacturing
+Tier 2 - Fabric Mills

 Tier 3 - Raw Material Processing